jdlib/deepdive/UserGuide.md

 ```

 #### ExpectInterface
-Implement `deepdive.ExpectInterface` to inherit basic assertion methods (e.g. in a test base class).
+Implement `deepdive.ExpectInterface` to inherit basic assertion methods (e.g. in a Test base class).
 This is convenient if you don't want to write the import statement for `ExpectStatic` in each class
 which uses basic assertions: